 // inside routes / web.php Route :: get ('/ upload', 'UploadController @ upload') -> name ('upload'); Route :: get ('/ download,' UploadController @ download) -> name ('download'); Route :: post ('/ process', 'UploadController @ process') -> name ('process'); Route :: get ('/ list', 'UploadController @ list') -> name ('list');

 For each desired route, we explicitly list it in the web.php routes file using one of the available HTTP specific request methods (get (), post (), put (), delete (), patch (), or options ()).
-For a breakdown of each one, check this .
+For a breakdown of each one .
 These methods determine which HTTP verbs are allowed to access a given route.
 If you need a route to be able to accept more than one HTTP verb (which might be the case if you are using a single page to display both the original data and post the submitted form data), you can use the Route :: any () method …

 The second argument to Route :: get () and Route :: post () (and any other method associated with the HTTP verb on the Route facade) is the name of the specific controller and the method that is placed inside it. a controller that starts when the route endpoint is reached by an allowed HTTP request (GET, POST, PATCH, etc.).
 We use UploadController for all three routes and set them like this: